camaraproject/OTPValidation/README.md

 ## Release information

 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.
-* `NEW`: Release r3.2 with version 1.1.1 of the API one-time-password-sms is available [here](https://github.com/camaraproject/OTPvalidation/tree/r3.2)
+* `NEW`: public release r3.2 with version 1.1.1 of the API one-time-password-sms is available [here](https://github.com/camaraproject/OTPvalidation/tree/r3.2)

   - API one-time-password-sms 1.1.1 definition **with inline documentation**:
     - OpenAPI [YAML spec file](https://github.com/camaraproject/OTPvalidation/blob/r3.2/code/API_definitions/one-time-password-sms.yaml)